aio-libs/aioftp/docs/developer_tutorial.rst

     :py:class:`asyncio.StreamReader`, :py:class:`asyncio.StreamWriter`)
   * passive_server: :py:class:`asyncio.Server`

-  You can add your own flags and value to the «connection» and edit the existing ones of course.
+  You can add your own flags and values to the «connection» and edit the existing ones of course.

 * rest: :py:class:`str` rest part of command string